markstringer-dti/markstringer-dti.github.io/dti.md

 How?
 Somebody will tell you that there's no point troubling users with small bits of functionality.
 They'll tell you that users only want to see the whole, finished, journey.
 They'll tell you that showing them anything sooner is a waste of time and money.

 How?
 Some users will tell you that there's no point looking at the new system until it has their real data in it.
-Or they might not want to use the software until when they press the "launch missile" (or business equivalent) button something actually happens.
+Some other users won't be interested in using the software until it really works.
+They won't want to use it until when they press the "launch missile" (or business equivalent) button something actually happens.

 How?
 Somebody will tell you that test servers are expensive.